snigdha30912/teams_clone_engage/README.md

+link to the website is in the youtube video description.

 AIM - The aim is to create a Microsoft teams clone.
 The mandatory functionality to be established is 1:1 video conversation between to different people.
 After including the mandatory functionality other functionalities can be implemented.

 APPROACH –